 In 1948 Parks sold a free-lance article to Life magazine that quickly led to a full-time position with the weekly periodical.
 During the next two decades, he brilliantly recorded the images of post-war America, most notably, he depicted emerging black America, from the strife of the civil rights movement to the desperation of the ghettos.

 In 1963 his writing talent came through with the publishing of the acclaimed novel The Learning Tree, which he later adapted to the movie screen.
 His movie-making career continued with the highly successful films “Shaft” and its sequel “Shaft’s Big Score” and “Super Cops.”
-His ballet, “Martin,” was based on Dr. Martin Luther King, Jr. Parks died at the age of 93 in 2006.
+His ballet, “Martin,” was based on Dr. Martin Luther King, Jr. Parks died at the age of 93.